Long time validity of the linearized Boltzmann uncut-off and the linearized Landau equations from the Newton Law: Geometrical estimates

 We recall that

 and that the Jacobian of this application is $1$.
 We can integrate with respect to $\ds{v}_{q}(\tau^-_{i})-\ds{v}_{q}(\tau^-_{i})$.

-We treat now the last singularity.
+We treat only the last singularity; the other ones can be estimated in the same way.
 If we remove the edges $(q_j,q'_j)$ from $T$, either $q_j$ or $q_j'$ is not in the connected component of $\{q_i,q'_i\}$.
 Without loss of generality, we suppose that it is $q_j$.
 We denote $\omega$ the connected components of $q_j$ in $T\setminus\{(q_j,q'_j,s_j)\}$.
-Before the collision $j$ the particles of $\omega$ are independent of the other ones, and as before, we can construct an application of Jacobian $1$
+Before the collision $j$, the particles of $\omega$ are independent of the other ones, and as before, we can construct an application of Jacobian $1$

-In addition
+In addition,

 and denoting $w:=\ds{v}_{q_j}(\tau_j^-)-\ds{v}_{q_j}(\tau_j^-)$, we can integrate with respect to the velocities